Welcome to our ranking of the 50 best university nursing schools.

 San Diego, California

 Although it doesn’t offer undergraduate nursing degrees, the Hahn School of Nursing and Health Science is undoubtedly one of the best nursing schools in the state, if not the country.
-With a 77% graduation rate, 90% NCLEX pass rate, and the top ranking from U.S. News for Catholic graduate nursing programs, Hahn’s accolades and credentials are unquestionable.
+With a 77% graduation rate, 90% NCLEX pass rate, and a 2020 top ranking from U.S. News and World Report for its MSN and DNP nursing programs, Hahn’s accolades and credentials are unquestionable.
 Numbers aside, students at Hahn have many unique opportunities to develop their careers skills and expand their goals.
-They can choose from specializations in Health Informatics and Psychiatric Mental Health and enjoy access to the Simulation and Standardized Patient Nursing Laboratory, and take advantage of the Master’s Entry Program in Nursing.
+They can choose from an MSN in Health Care Informatics, an entry-level MSN, a DNP, or certificate programs, all while enjoying access to the Simulation and Standardized Patient Nursing Laboratory.

 49. University of New Mexico